17. Example [nuxt-20]: Porting the [vuejs-22] example

 this.showError = false

-// we are authenticated
+// you are authenticated

 this.$store.commit('replace', { authenticated: true })

-// --------- now requesting data from the tax authority
+// --------- we now request data from the tax authorities

 // initially, no data